ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 Variations in the CBOR serializations supported in CBOR encoding and decoding are allowed and suggests that CBOR-based protocols specify how this variation is handled.
-This section specifies what formats must be supported in order to achieve the most reliable interoperability.
+This section specifies what formats MUST be supported in order to achieve interoperability.

 The assumption is that the entity is likely to be a constrained device and relying party is likely to be a very capable server.
 The approach